SEMICeu/documentation/README.md

 ## Usage

-[TODO: Add an intro sentence]
+To fulfill its editorial task, an editor will interact with the SEMIC GitHub space following the [editorial flow](./editor.md).

+When applying this approach, editors can ensure a coherency between the different data specifications published in distinct repositories.
-For the editors, who are expected to keep the coherency between different repositories, this constitutes a serious challenge.
+Without tooling support this constitutes a serious challenge.
 Although it seems simple to follow the rule that "when change _A_ is applied to repository _R1_, then apply the same change _A_ to repository _R2_", in reality this ends up being errorprone.
 In particular, when editors are collaborating, or are replaced over time, such knowledge gets lost.
-An automated tooling that is able to propagate the same change over two data specification will ensure consistency.
+The editorial flow supported by the automated tooling is able to propagate the same change over all impacted data specifications to ensure consistency.

-A first step to support editors producing coherent cross-repository artefacts, is the deployment and use of a common __data specification generation tool__.

-The tooling provides support for the common editorial challenges:
-   - how to initiate a new vocabulary
-   - how to add/modify a term to a vocabulary

-but also for the presentation challenges:
-   - how to change the presentation of a vocabulary
-   - how to adapt generated artefacts
-   - how to add new artefacts

-The [Toolchain](./toolchain.md) page provides the explanation on the technical setup and operation of the tooling.
-Understanding the technical setup requires the understanding of [how data specifications are modelled](./datamodel.md), and how [persistent identifiers](./puri.md) are used.

-Whereas the tooling addresses the generation of the artefacts to be published, the publication activity is a manual step.
-The editor has to _manually_ copy the resulting artefacts to the appropriate location.
+Editing data specifications requires editors to understand

+   - the interplay between the GitHub repositories (See the Chapter on the [Editorial Flow](./editor.md) ),
+   - what data specifications are, and what information these are build of.
+(See the Chapter on the [data specifications](./datamodel.md) )
+   - what persistent identiers are, and how they are supported by SEMIC.
+(See the Chapter on [persistent identifiers](./puris.md) )
+   - the operational environment deployed (See the Chapter on the [toolchain](./toolchain.md) )

+All chapters shed a different perspective on creating and publishing data specifications.
+Each chapter can be read independently, but it might use terms or knowlegde that is explained in depth in other chapters.
+This organisation is to keep the documents concise and overviewable for a reader.